Startup Definitions

 User Experience (UX)The overall experience and satisfaction that users have when interacting with a product or service.

-User Interface (UI)The visual and interactive components of a software application or website that users see and interact with.
+User Interface (UI)The visual and interactive components of a software application or website.

 V